-Graduate studies began in 1977 with the initiation of the Master of Business Administration and the Master of Science in nursing degrees.
+Graduate studies began in 1977 with the initiation of the Master of Business Administration and the Master of Science in Nursing degrees.
 Graduate studies leading to the Master of Education began in 1979.
-The Master of Science degree in management and the Master of Accountancy degree were added in 1980.
+The Master of Science in Management degree and the Master of Accountancy degree were added in 1980.
 A Master of Arts in Psychology was added in 1982.
 A traditional Master of Business Administration degree was introduced in 1981 that was offered both on campus and on an interactive television delivery system to corporate and educational sites within sixty miles of the campus.
-The Master of Education degree was initiated in 1985.
+The Master of Liberal Arts degree was initiated in 1985.
 In 1993, new majors were added to the Master of Business Administration degree, and a Master of Arts in Pastoral Counseling and Psychology degree was created.
+This degree was phased out in 2002 and replaced with the Master of Arts in Christian Counseling program.
 In 1995, a Master of Science degree in Health Administration and a Master of Science degree in Nursing Practice were initiated.
 In 1996, the Master of Science in Management was re-instituted for those already holding an MBA degree.
 The Master of Arts in Theological Studies was added in 1997.
-In addition, in 1999, the Master of Science in Accountancy and Information Technology was initiated.
+In 1999, the Master of Science in Accountancy and Information Technology was initiated.
+The Master of Arts in Christian Counseling program was begun in 2002.